swersk/Etsy-Map/README.md

 ## EtsyMap

+Welcome!
 EtsyMap is an custom map to visualize Etsy sales data.
 It's sprinkled it with interactive features to make data exploration more delightful!